silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 	// Will use MyFactoryImplementation::create() to create the service instance.
 	$instance = Injector::inst()->get('MyService');

-### Dependency overrides
+## Dependency overrides

-To override the **static $dependency;** declaration for a class, you could define the following configuration file (module/_config/MyController.yml)
+To override the `$dependency` declaration for a class, define the following configuration file.

-	name: MyController
-	---
+**mysite/_config/app.yml**

 	MyController:
 	  dependencies:
 		textProperty: a string value
 		permissions: %$PermissionService

-At runtime, the **dependencies** configuration would be read and used in place of that declared on the object.

-### Managed objects
+## Managed objects

-Simple dependencies can be specified by the **dependencies**, but more complex configurations are possible by specifying constructor arguments, or by specifying more complex properties such as lists.
+Simple dependencies can be specified by the `$dependencies`, but more complex configurations are possible by specifying constructor arguments, or by specifying more complex properties such as lists.

-These more complex configurations are defined in 'Injector' configuration blocks and are read by the injector at runtime
+These more complex configurations are defined in `Injector` configuration blocks and are read by the `Injector` at runtime.

 Assuming a class structure such as

 	:::php
+	<?php

 	class RestrictivePermissionService {
 		private $database;

 		public function setDatabase($d) {
 			$this->database = $d;
 		}